abond936/My-Journal/docs/Project.md

 - After login, the app defaults to the content page `CardFeed.tsx` and `ContentCard.tsx` displaying:

 ✅
-Grid View
+- Grid View
   - Responsive grid-based layout
   - Three display modes/styles
     - Static - Display only
     ⭕2 Inline - expands/collapses in place
     - Navigate - Links to dedicated card view page
   - Infinite scroll pagination - IntersectionObserver
-  ⭕2 Fix ghost/error layout issues
+  ⭕2 - Fix ghost/error layout issues
-⭕2 Search - Add search
+⭕2 - Search - Add search

 ### **View Card**
 - Clicking a `navigate`card navigates to card detail page `src/app/view/[id]/CardDetailPage.tsx` conditionally rendering card components
-- `src/app/view/[id]/page.tsx` is executed on the server.
-Inside this page component, the `getCardData` function calls `getCardById(id)` from `src/lib/services/cardService.ts` to fetch the main card's data from Firestore.
+- `src/app/view/[id]/page.tsx` is executed on the server, calls `getCardData` which calls `getCardById(id)` from `cardService.ts` to fetch the main card's data from Firestore.
-If the card has children (`childrenIds`), it then calls `getCardsByIds` to fetch them.
+If the card has `childrenIds`, it calls `getCardsByIds` to fetch them.
-- The fetched `card` and `children` objects are passed as props to the client component `<CardDetailPage />`.
+- The fetched `card` and `children` are passed as props to client component `CardDetailPage` rendering the final view.
--  The `CardDetailPage` component (`src/components/view/CardDetailPage.tsx`) receives the data and is responsible for rendering the final view in the browser.

 ✅
 - Conditional Render - Render page based on components.